 With so many options available, knowing where to start and how best to use digital signage can be difficult.
 That’s why we’ve put together this guide to help you think through the questions above and plan a course of action that will serve your organization today and in the future.

 Choose messages that are important for all patients to see.

 Choose messages that are important for all patients to see.
 Be sure that your messages are relevant to all patients.
-For example, urgent messages, such as a flu shot clinic or a new treatment option, are something the entire patient population should be informed of.
-Messages that are too specific will only engage a small portion of your patients, so focus on more general educational information, patient success stories, way-finding, etc., in the lobby areas.
-For larger hospital facilities, personalize the information on your signage to the type of patients who will be seeing the signage.
+For example, the entire patient population should be informed of urgent messages, such as a flu shot clinic or a new treatment option.
+Too specific messages will only engage a small portion of your patients, so focus on more general educational information, patient success stories, way-finding, etc., in the lobby areas.
+For larger hospital facilities, personalize the information on your signage to the type of patients seeing the signage.
 For example, on the pediatrics floor, provide information about avoiding childhood illnesses and easy tips to get children to eat healthy foods.

 Crank up the volume on those visuals!

 Make sure your visuals are big and bold.
 Visuals are more powerful than text, so use them to create the vibe you want to convey.
 Use bold, simple visuals that are easy to read from a distance.
 And keep it simple!
 Don’t overload your screens with too much text or information; that’s how people get confused and tune out.
 Keep it short and sweet by using minimal copy on your signs and posters—keep it focused on one idea per screen—and make sure they’re large enough for people in the back row to see clearly.